segmentio/segment-docs/src/connections/functions/index.md

 title: Functions Overview
 ---

 Functions let you create your own sources and destinations directly within your workspace to bring new types of data into Segment and send data to new tools with just a few lines of JavaScript - no additional infrastructure required.

 **[VISUAL SHOWING DATA FLOW FOR FUNCTIONS GENERALLY]**
 ![](images/functions-overview.png)

 > info ""
 > Functions are scoped to your specific workspace.
-If you're a technology partner looking to build a new integration to be published on Segment's catalog, please read our [Developer Center documentation](https://segment.com/docs/partners/).
+If you’re a technology partner and want to build a new integration and publish it in Segment’s catalog, see the [Developer Center documentation](/docs/partners/).

 ## What can you do with Functions?